 This motherboard contains eight (8) USB 2.0 ports that are exposed on the rear panel of the chassis (Figure 2).
-The motherboard also contains two 10-pin internal header connectors onboard that can be used to connect an optional external bracket containing four USB 2.0 ports.
+The motherboard also contains two 10-pin internal header connectors onboard that can be used to connect an optional external bracket containing four (4) USB 2.0 ports.

 - 1. Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - 2.
-Connect the end of the cable to the USB 2.0 header on the motherboard.
+Connect the two ends of the cables to the USB 2.0 headers on the motherboard.